 You will visit also Komyozen-ji (Rinzai Temple), with one of the most beautiful Zen gardens in Japan, and also Kyushu National Museum to learn about the history of Kyushu.

-Today, you head out of big-city Fukuoka and make your way to Nagasaki prefecture.
-Stopping by Saga Prefecture halfway between Fukuoka and Nagasaki on the way to Nagasaki, you’ll get to see and learn all about the pottery from this, one of the most famous earthenware producing regions in the world, including the Karatsu-yaki, Imari-yaki and Arita-yaki varieties.
+Today, you’ll head out of big-city Fukuoka and make your way to Nagasaki Prefecture.
+Stopping by Saga Prefecture halfway between Fukuoka and Nagasaki, you’ll get to see and learn all about pottery from this, one of the most famous earthenware producing regions in the world, including the Karatsu-yaki, Imari-yaki and Arita-yaki varieties.